msqd/harp/README.rst

     :target: https://pypi.python.org/pypi/harp-proxy
     :alt: Versions

-**HARP is released as an Early Access Preview.**

-*Although we already use it for production workloads, it is still under heavy active development and some features may not be available, or it may not be suitable for your applications.
+*Although we use HARP for production workloads, it is still under heavy active development and some features may not be available, or it may not be suitable for your applications.
 We are actively looking for feedback, please reach out with your thoughts, ideas, rants or issues.
 We can help.*

 **Quick links:** `Documentation <https://harp-proxy.readthedocs.io/en/latest/>`_
 | `Getting Started <https://harp-proxy.readthedocs.io/en/latest/start/index.html>`_